Nancy9ice/MCP-Unstructured-API-Hackathon/README.md

 - And more...

-**It is important to note that the invoice pdf files used in this project were invoice documents sourced from Google Images**
+**It is important to note that the invoice pdf files used in this project were invoice documents sourced from Google Images and converted to pdfs**

 Now I'll get into the details on how to set this up.